-Christ Church Meadow is open to the public all year round.
-This open space in the heart of Oxford is an ideal choice for recreation.
-The lower sections of the meadow are grazed by cattle and the upper sections have sports fields.
+Christ Church Meadow, in Oxford, is open to the public all year round.
+This open space in the heart of the city is an ideal choice for wandering, picnicking, or going on a date.
+The lower sections of the meadow are grazed by cattle, and the upper sections have sports fields.
+Plus, you can enjoy the river and the beautiful Christ Church college.

 Did you Know The First Balloon Ascended from Here?